krysp-io/node-red-contrib-cloud-scheduler/README.md

 Or else install the package directly from **Manage Palette**

-Restart your Node-RED instance and you should have a **Schedule Task node** node available in the palette.
+Restart your Node-RED instance and you should have a **Schedule Request node** node available in the palette.

 # Get Started